 No. MLX Core auto-discovers LM Studio's model folder via ~/.lmstudio/settings.json — everything on disk appears in the picker.
 A custom-folder picker covers models stored anywhere else.

-An Anthropic Messages API (Claude Code works natively), the OpenAI Responses API + WebSockets, a drop-in Ollama API, agent mode with MCP, an isolated Linux VM for agent shell commands, speculative decoding, KV-cache quantization, continuous batching, DeepSeek V4 Flash, and fully local image, video, and voice generation.
+Deeper Anthropic Messages (Claude Code works natively) and OpenAI Responses coverage than LM Studio’s newer compatibility endpoints — including a WebSocket transport and response compaction — a drop-in Ollama API, agent mode with MCP, an isolated Linux VM for agent shell commands, speculative decoding, KV-cache quantization, continuous batching, DeepSeek V4 Flash, and fully local image, video, and voice generation.

 Yes — MIT license, server and app both.
 LM Studio is proprietary freeware; mlx-serve you can read, fork, and ship.